er129idm/DM-UY-1133-D/Classes/13/README.md

 ## Homework

+### Documentation

+Produce a number of still, or one still and one video capture, documenting your midterm.
+Post this do our class Instagram and our class Slack.

+### Self Assessment Paper

-* Complete the Midterm Self Assessment:
+Complete the Midterm Self Assessment:

 Write a narrative midterm self-evaluation that is a bare minimum of 2 complete paragraphs.

 ```
 In this narrative, address the following: